karthikeyanVK/bookish-dollop/readme.md

   }
 ```

-## Step 13: Navigate to your build/src folder in your VSCode of bookish-dollop and get the index.js path and update books-mcp-server args mcp.json
+## Step 11: Navigate to your build/src folder in your VSCode of bookish-dollop and get the index.js path and update books-mcp-server arg's mcp

-## Step 14: Click on the start button.
+## Step 12: Click on the start button.

 ![alt text](img/image-5.png)

-## Step 7: Install github co-pilot in visual studio code
+## Step 13: Install github co-pilot in visual studio code

 ![alt text](img/image-1.png)

-## Step 8: Lets test github copilot by asking date
+## Step 14: Lets test github copilot by asking date

 ![alt text](img/image11.png)

-## Step 9: Change the mode from ask to Agent in github copilot
+## Step 15: Change the mode from ask to Agent in github copilot

 ![alt text](img/image12.png)

-## Step 18: Ask for get all books(make sure localhost is still running)
+## Step 16: Ask for get all books(make sure localhost is still running)

-## Step 19: You should discovered 2 tools.
+## Step 17: You should discovered 2 tools.
 You can see that in output terminal.

 ![alt text](img/image-6.png)

-## Now navigate to index.ts and add tools that needs to be used.
+## Now navigate to index.ts and add below code, so it can expose tools that needs to be used.

 ```